 I am NOT a light packer when I hike.
-Usually, at a minimum, I’m carrying my big Hydro Flask bottle, my camera equipment, my tripod, a few extra clothing layers, my other hiking gear, and lots of snacks.
+Usually, at a minimum, I’m carrying lots of water, my camera equipment, my tripod, a few extra clothing layers, and snacks on snacks.
 Therefore, I need a backpack that has plenty of space, and also has sturdy support for my back and shoulders.
-The Osprey Nova day pack gives me all of that and more – it doubles as a wonderful carry-on backpack for flights as well.

 You know the drill: sometimes, you’ll start hiking without a cloud in the sky, and the next thing you know, it’s pouring.
 Weather, especially in alpine areas, can be extremely bipolar.
 Sigh.
 However, you can be more prepared for any hiking conditions with the following clothing items: